luckydye/luckydye/src/content/post/taskfile.md

 dotenv: [".env"]
 ```

-This standardizes how environment variables are loaded across projects and CI.
+This standardises how environment variables are loaded across projects and CI.
 No need to install some npm package to load environment variables from a file.

 _For deployments using docker, the variables should be defined by the docker-compose.yml._